 Joshua Russell, , Grantee Link >

-Joshua Russell is assistant professor of animal behavior, ecoloft, and conservation, and anthrozoology at Canisius College.
+Joshua Russell is currently the Anthrozoology Program Director and Associate Professor of Animal Behavior, Ecology, and Conservation at Canisius College.
 He writes:

-Since 2016, Joshua has published two new articles: “Telling better stories: Toward critical, place-based, and multispecies narrative pedagogies in hunting and fishing cultures.” in The Journal of Environmental Education and “On Child/Animal Vulnerability and an Embodied Pedagogy of Conviviality.” in the International Research Handbook on Childhoodnature (Springer, 2019).
+The material Joshua gathered was eventually published as “Telling Better Stories: Toward Critical, Place-based, and Multispecies Narrative Pedagogies in Hunting and Fishing Cultures,” in The Journal of Environmental Education (2020), and “On Child/Animal Vulnerability and an Embodied Pedagogy of Conviviality,” in the International Research Handbook on Childhoodnature (Springer, 2019).
 In 2021, Joshua edited the volume Queer Ecopedagogies: Explorations in Nature, Sexuality, and Education (Springer).

 In 2022, Joshua was awarded a Tom Regan Visiting Research Fellowship to research the Animal Rights Archives at the North Carolina State Universities Libraries.